nasa/openmct/src/plugins/persistence/couch/README.md

 ## Indexing
 Indexing the `model.type` field in CouchDB can benefit the performance of queries significantly, particularly if there are a large number of documents in the database.
 An index can accelerate annotation searches by reducing the number of documents that the database needs to examine.

-To create an index for `model.type`, you can use the following payload:
+To create an index for `model.type`, you can use the following payload [using the API](https://docs.couchdb.org/en/stable/api/database/find.html#post--db-_index):

 ```json
 {